American Pit Bull Registry

 A 6-year study in Palm Beach County of "most severe dog bite by breed" shows the top 10 breeds who have been identified in this comparison.

-1988: APBT ranked 9th with9 per cent of bites
+1988: APBT ranked 9th with 9% of bites

-1989: APBT ranked 5th with 15 per cent
+1989: APBT ranked 5th with 15% per cent

-1990: APBT ranked 5th with 16 per cent
+1990: APBT ranked 5th with 16% per cent

-1991: APBT ranked 9th with 10 per cent
+1991: APBT ranked 9th with 10% per cent

-1992: APBT ranked 2nd with 20.4 per cent (with the cocker spaniel showing in 1st)
+1992: APBT ranked 2nd with 20.4% per cent (with the cocker spaniel showing in 1st)

-1993: APBT ranked 5th with 16 per cent
+1993: APBT ranked 5th with 16% per cent

 The division of general pediatrics, emergency medicine, at Children's Hospital in Philadelphia conducted a study in 1989 as a result of a ***perceived*** increase in Pit Bull injuries.
 12 different breed/crossbreds were identified as perpetrators, the top four of which were German Shepherds, Pit Bulls, Rottweilers and Dobermans.
 54 per cent of the animals were contained and 45 per cent were provoked prior to biting (by parental report).
-In reviewing this stat it is important to understand the nature of many of these animals was specifically to use them to guard property and that such bites were the result of negligent or harmful activities perpetrated by the individual that was subsequently bitten.
+In reviewing this stat it is important to understand the nature of many of these animals was specifically to use them to guard property and that such bites were the result of negligent or harmful activities perpetrated by the individual that was subsequently bitten or by irresponsible parenting.

 In 1991, in Australia, the Journal of Pediatric Child Health reported that the German Shepherd was implicated in dog bites presented to the ER of a children's hospital and were implicated more frequently than their prevalence in the community.
 This statistic shows that inaccurate breed identification is one of the greatest factors in the false implication of bites by breed.

-According to research done by Glen Bui VP of American Canine Federation his research shows the following stats, which is a more accurate representation of true bite stats since it actually includes the number of fatal attacks divided by the population, which is required to determine fatal attacks based on breed.
+According to research done by Glen Bui VP of American Canine Federation shows the following stats, which is a more accurate representation of true bite stats since it actually includes the number of fatal attacks divided by the population, which is required to determine fatal attacks based on breed.

 Apx.
 240,000 - 12 Fatal Attacks Chow Chow .705%